kaon1/kaonbytes/content/post/bgpalerter-as-code/index.md

 ## The Code
 * Github Repo of the Code can be [found here](https://github.com/kaon1/bgpalerter-as-code)
 * This repo and blog post are not meant to be "plug-and-play" ready, there are some parts of the infrastructure omitted (such as the VPC, Route53 etc)
-* The key **learning takeaways** of this guide is how to format the drone.yml, Dockerfile, ecr.tf and ecs.tf files
+* The key **learning takeaways** of this guide are how to format the drone.yml, Dockerfile, ecr.tf and ecs.tf files
 * Credit goes to the devops folks at my org from whom I borrowed much of the terraform code and made my own tweaks as needed

 ### Components